 Many of our families would tell you that for their child, what they can do or understand one day might be different the next.
-A lot of factors can influence this: health, the particular subject or skill, pupil specialist interests, if they are having a good or bad day.
+A lot of factors can influence this: health, the particular subject or skill, pupil specialist interests, if they are having an emotionally good or stressed day.
 We understand that and we respond to each pupil's emotional and physical needs every day.